-Less than £50 to be delivered Monday to Saturday £10 per Order
+Less than £100 to be delivered Monday to Saturday with £10 delivery fee per Order

-Please note that the above charges are based on the Order being placed before 2am on the day of delivery, or before 5.30pm on a Saturday for delivery on a Sunday.
+Please note that the above charges are based on the Order being placed before 2am on the day of delivery.

 We will provide you with at least 30 days’ notice if we vary the above delivery charges.
 If we change our usual delivery route and/or your Delivery Location is not on our usual delivery route, we will inform you of any delivery charges that apply to you.